Dnieper–Donets culture: Physical type

 The physical remains recovered from graves of the Dnieper–Donets culture have been classified as "Proto-Europoid".
 They are predominantly characterized as late Cro-Magnons with large and more massive features than the gracile Mediterranean peoples of the Balkan Neolithic.
 Males averaged 172 cm in height, which is much taller than contemporary Neolithic populations.
 Its rugged physical traits are thought to have genetically influenced later Indo-European peoples.

 Physical anthropologists have pointed out similarities in the physical type of the Dnieper-Donets people with the Mesolithic peoples of Northern Europe.

 The peoples of the neighboring Sredny Stog culture, which eventually succeeded the Dnieper–Donets culture, were of a more gracile appearance.

 Genetics

-First archaeogenetic analysis involving DDCC individuals was published by Nikitin et al. in 2012.
+The first archaeogenetic analysis involving DDCC individuals was published by Nikitin et al. in 2012.
 The authors reported mtDNA haplogroups of two individuals from the Mykilske (Nikols'skoye in Russian) and Yasynuvatka (Yasinovatka) DDCC cemeteries.
 Haplogroups of west Eurasian (H, U3, U5a1a) and east Eurasian (C, C4a) descent have been identified.
 The authors linked the appearance of east Eurasian haplogroups with potential influence from northern Lake Baikal area.